 Then press the painted side of the stamp on a piece of paper.
 Apply pressure evenly.

-Congratulations, the activity is done.
+Congratulations, this are one of the way you can do potato stamp with kids.
 Which method do you prefer, the first or the second one?
 Don't forget to check out some of our other guides for kids!

 - Try to create abstract art or a scenery.
 Stamping here and there is fine but the potential of creating a wonderful piece of art is great!
 It'll take a lot of imagination and creativity but you'll get there.